Alex Villanueva: Sheriff of Los Angeles County (2018–2022)

 Villanueva was sworn into office as sheriff on December 3, 2018.

 Elections

-In 2012, the ACLU exposed widespread abuses in the Sheriff's Department, prompting an FBI investigation.
+In 2012, the ACLU exposed widespread abuses in the Los Angeles Sheriff's Department, prompting an FBI investigation.
 Sheriff Lee Baca, Undersheriff Paul Tanaka, and numerous other department employees were caught in the scandal and were later convicted of various federal charges.
 Former Long Beach Police Chief Jim McDonnell was elected Sheriff in 2014, with the expectation he would fix the problems.
 However, Villanueva, then close to retirement, stated that he decided McDonnell had failed to restore trust, saying "everyone expected Jim McDonnell to clean house.
 But he didn't do that."
 McDonnell removed only a few upper-rank staff, instead focusing on catching lower-rank personnel in infractions.
-"It was 'management by gotcha'."
+Villanueva called it "management by gotcha."

 2018 primary election

 Villanueva announced his campaign for sheriff of Los Angeles County on June 28, 2017, promising to "reform, rebuild and restore" the Los Angeles County Sheriff's Department by "reforming the organization around the principles of community policing and ethical standards of conduct."
 He competed against incumbent Sheriff McDonnell and retired Commander Bob Lindsey.
 Villanueva received 33% of the vote, to McDonnell's 47%, and Lindsey's 19%.
 Villanueva and McDonnell advanced to the general election runoff.